Mastic – Natural Gum Resin From Chios – The Flavour of Greece

 Vassilis Ballas and his wife, Roula Boura, extract resin from a mastic tree on Chios – Photo – Eirini Vourloumis – New York Times

-After the trunk has been cut in specific places the resin begins to flow.
+After the trunk has been cut in specific places the resin, the tears of Chios, begins to flow.

 After clearing the area, inert calcium carbonate is spread below the trees, this helps the mastic resin harden, without any adverse effects, once it has fallen to the ground.